Generic Name: olanzapine/fluoxetine (oh-LAN-za-peen/floo-OX-e-teen)

 Some MEDICINES MAY INTERACT with olanzapine/fluoxetine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for anxiety, other mental or mood problems, aches and pains, allergies, appetite suppression, blood thinning, cancer, cough, heart problems, heartburn, high blood pressure, high cholesterol, HIV, infections, inflammation, irregular heartbeat, migraine headaches, muscle relaxers, Parkinson disease, seizures, ulcers), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo) may interact with olanzapine/fluoxetine, increasing the risk of side effects
+- Many prescription and nonprescription medicines (eg, used for anxiety, other mental or mood problems, aches and pains, allergies, appetite suppression, blood thinning, cancer, cough, heart problems, heartburn, high blood pressure, high cholesterol, HIV, infections, inflammation, irregular heartbeat, migraine headaches, muscle relaxers, Parkinson disease, seizures, ulcers), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo) may interact with olanzapine/fluoxetine.
+Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with olanzapine/fluoxetine.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if olanzapine/fluoxetine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.